rpm-software-management/rpm/docs/manual/tags.md

 ---
 # RPM Tags

 The package's meta data in stored in the RPM header.
 The header is a binary data structure that stores the single pieces of data in tags.
 Each tag has a pre-defined meaning and data type.
 These are not stored in the header itself but need to be known by the code reading the header.
-In the header the tags are only refered by their number.
+In the header the tags are only referenced by their number.

 ## Tag types